findhit/coreos/docs/cli/production-ready-cluster.md

 ## Scalling

 You can scale cluster by:
-* location, by adding or removing `services` nodes on different locations;
+* location, by adding or removing `boss` nodes on different locations;
 * processing power, by adding or removing `worker` nodes on each location;